michaelbaril/bonsai/README.md

 [![Coverage](https://img.shields.io/endpoint?url=https%3A%2F%2Fmichaelbaril.github.io%2Fbonsai%2Fcoverage%2Fbadge.json)](https://michaelbaril.github.io/bonsai/coverage/)

-This package is an implementation of the "Closure Table" design pattern for Laravel and MySQL.
+This package is an implementation of the "Closure Table" design pattern for Laravel Eloquent.
 This pattern allows for faster querying of tree-like structures stored in a relational database.
 It is an alternative to nested sets.

 You can find the full API documentation [here](https://michaelbaril.github.io/bonsai/api/).